rafguevara14/embedded-command-line/README.md

 A few quality of life features expected in a Linux terminal are implemented here such as using the arrow keys to scroll up and down the command history and ctrl+backspace to delete the whole word

+## Demo

+In the following demo, we have an arduino uno with D12 and D8 shorted together.
+We configure these pins accordingly and watch as the values are updated in real time.
+We also use the watch command to allow D8 to periodically toggle while we manually check the pin value on D12.
+The entire command line is run onboard the microcontroller and is accessed through the screen command.

 ![Example](https://github.com/rafguevara14/embedded-command-line/blob/add-timer-functionality/gifs/example.gif)